School of Biosciences,

 Dr Beth Dyson, course director

-Beth is a University Teaching Associate in Animal and Plant Sciences and Senior Fellow of the Higher Education Academy, with a research background in plant physiology and environmental stress.
+Beth is a University Teaching Associate in School of Biosciences and Senior Fellow of the Higher Education Academy, with a research background in plant physiology and environmental stress.

 Beth has worked extensively throughout her career with outreach and public engagement, including taking events to the Edinburgh Science Festival, Jodrell Bank, The Big Bang events and the Chelsea Physic Garden.
 She has also developed events to facilitate conversations between scientists and the public on controversial topics, including the climate emergency and food security.